 Utena - myths

 Primary correspondences.
 Each of the three main characters has a primary fairy tale correspondence and a primary mythological correspondence.
 The primary correspondences are worked out thoroughly and maintained consistently.
 Utena is Ganymede; Anthy is Hera; Akio is Zeus.
-There are also a plenty of secondary correspondences.
+There are plenty of secondary correspondences too.

 mythological characters